HackMort/jdk-workflow/src/content/docs/en/vs-workspace-setup.md

 If you want to learn more about it, check the [VS Code Docs](https://code.visualstudio.com/docs/editor/workspaces), 'workspace'

 ## Benefits
-+ Configure settings that only apply to a specific folders but not others.
++ Configure settings that only apply to specific folders but not others.
 + Persist task and debugger launch configurations that are only valid in the context of that workspace.
-+ Store and restore UI state associated with that workspace.
++ Store and restore the UI state associated with that workspace.
 + Selectively enable or disable extensions only for that workspace.

 ## Create a workspace